GumTreeDiff/gumtree/docker/README.md

 * bind the "modified" folder to the `/diff/right` volume of the container
 * bind the port `4567` of the container to access GumTree's web interface

-The classical way to run a GumTree's container is the command `docker run -v /my/original-folder:/diff/left -v /my/modified-folder:/diff/right -p 4567:4567 gumtreediff/gumtree webdiff left/ right/`.
+The classical way to run a GumTree's container is the command `docker run --rm -v /my/original-folder:/diff/left -v /my/modified-folder:/diff/right -p 4567:4567 gumtreediff/gumtree webdiff left/ right/`.
 You can consult the diff at the URL `http://localhost:4567`.
 Of course, all other GumTree's commands are available.

 **Beware, the paths inputs to GumTree's commands are relative to the `/diff` path inside the container.**